davide-talesco/uboss/README.md

 of functions.

 There are 2 different middleware phases: **beforeInvoke** and **afterInvoke**, respectively executed before or after the method being invoked.
-Clearly beforeInvoke middlewares should expect a Request argument as input while afterInvoke a Response argument.
+Clearly beforeInvoke middlewares should expect a Request argument as input.

+afterInvoke is executed after the response has been sent to the caller, hence it cannot modify the response object.
+It will be called with both request and response objects.

 Each Middleware can either modify the request/response and pass it along to the next function, throw an error that will be bubble up as is to the caller or interrupt the pipeline execution and return a value directly to the caller.

-The first argument of a middleware will be the Request/Response, while the second argument is a function that can be used to interrupt the pipeline and optionally return a value to the caller.
+The first argument of a middleware will be the Request/Response, while the second argument is a function that can be used to interrupt the pipeline and optionally return a value to the caller. (does not apply to afterInvoke middlewares which are called with request and response)

 Middlewares must either return a value, a Promise and can throw errors both synchronously and asynchronously

 As each middleware return value will be fed as the next middleware input middlewares, like methods, middlewares must be unary functions.

+This does not apply to afterInvoke middlewares which are executed in parallel!

 Please Note **middlewares** are loaded by name, so if you load 2 middlewares with the same name the latter will be the one to be configured.